RichardKnop/puppet/README.md

 puppet
 ======

 Puppet skeleton for future use.
+Requires Puppet > 3.5.0 to work (ideally use Puppet 3.6.1).

 Bootstrap
 ---------